rabbal/DNTFrameworkCore/README.md

     }
 }
 ```

-Based on validation infrastructure, you can validate Model/DTO with various approach, using by DataAnnotation ValidateAttribute, Implementing IValidatableObject or Implement IModelValidator<T> that exist in DNTFrameworkCore package.
+Note: Based on validation infrastructure, you can validate Model/DTO with various approach, using by DataAnnotation ValidateAttribute, Implementing IValidatableObject or Implement IModelValidator<T> that exist in DNTFrameworkCore package.

 ```c#
 public class TaskValidator : ModelValidator<TaskModel>
 {